suyash248/tweety/README.md

 ```

-> If you are using PyCharm then environment variables can be specified under `run configuration`.

 3. Add project to ```PYTHONPATH``` as

 ```sh
 $ export PYTHONPATH="$PYTHONPATH:." # . corresponds to current directory(project-dir)
 ```

+> If you are using PyCharm then it can be done under `run configuration`.

 4. Under ```<project-dir>``` install requirements/dependencies as